 Passive House Professional Credentials

-- Certified Passive House Consultant
+- Certified Passive House Consultant or Designer

 - PHIUS Certified Builder

 - Passive House Building Certifiers

 The Certified Passive House Consultant/Designer (CPHC/D) training includes both virtual and in-class components, and prepares professionals to distinguish themselves in the marketplace.
 Training includes the basics of Passive House design, minimized mechanical systems design, construction examples, quality assurance, and more.